 Neil Armstrong once said, “You only have to solve two problems when going to the moon: first, how to get there; and second, how to get back.
 The key is don’t leave until you have solved both problems.”

-In the excitement of starting a business, it’s common to spend a lot of time thinking about “how to get there” – that is become successful, but often what’s given less thought is “how to get back” – i.e. the exit strategy.
+In the excitement of starting a business, it’s common to spend a lot of time thinking about “how to get there” – that is become successful.
+Often what’s given less thought is “how to get back” – i.e. the business exit strategy.

-When starting a business it’s important to think clearly and plan for how you will exit.
+When starting a business it’s important to think clearly about why your business exist and plan for how you will exit.
 This sounds obvious but is something many business owners don’t think about until it’s too late.

 Answering some of these questions will help you visualize exactly who your buyer is and why they would buy you.